 What does it mean to live in the forest?

 The Common Woods design process was centered around the question of what it can and should mean to live in the forest.
-To find a holistic answer to this question, we worked closely together with diverse specialists and future residents, each of us going into the project with an open mind and curious attitude.
+To find a holistic answer to this question, we worked closely together with diverse specialists, each of us going into the project with an open mind and curious attitude.
 Through an interactive and co-creative process, we designed 20 social housing units, 3 apartments and 33 luxurious stand-alone houses.

 The inhabitants of Common Woods played a significant role in the design process.
 Throughout the year, each of them contributed their unique perspectives so that the neighbourhood will feel and be truly theirs.
 Our community manager ensures that their voices shape the eventual outcome.
 This experience allowed the residents to form strong connections and prepares them for a shared future.
 Like is the case with Schoonschip, the inhabitants of Common Woods assume full responsibility for the care of their homes, community, and broader surroundings.